 Isaiah 53:4-5, also 52.14, KJV.

-Likewise, in the Divine Liturgy, the offerings (the prosphora and the cup) are prepared on the prothesis, exit the sanctuary as they are carried through the north door of the iconostasis, passing through the nave, and are brought to the sanctuary through the central (Royal) door, laid on the alter to be offered during the Eucharistic rite (Anaphora).
-As if to refer to Christ in his heavenly sacrifice, the priest prays softly (as the choir chants Cherubic Hymn) and says in reference to the Gifts: “For it is You that offer and are offered, who receive and are received…”
+Likewise, in the Divine Liturgy, the offerings (the bread and wine) are prepared on the prothesis, exit through the north door of the iconostasis, pass through the nave, and are brought to the sanctuary through the central (Royal) door, laid on the alter to be offered during the Eucharistic rite (Anaphora).

-As in the Levitical codes, in the Byzantine Liturgy, the “slaughter” (of the prosphora by a lance) takes place during Proskomidi, before the Liturgy begins, and apart from the actual sacrifice of the Eucharist at the altar.
+As in the Levitical codes, in the Byzantine Liturgy, the “slaughter” (of the prosphora by a lance) takes place during Proskomidi, before the Liturgy begins, and apart from the actual sacrifice of the Eucharist performed on the altar.
 Once the prosphora and the cup are prepared during Proskomidi, carried through the nave, and entered into the sanctuary during the Great Entrance, only then the rite of the Eucharist (Anaphora) properly begins.

 The Physical Features of Hagia Sophia